-Differing needs for the many areas of the new construction dictated that separate areas be completed and turned over ahead of schedule.
-The team literally had hundreds of turnover or completion constraints during the project to accommodate our client.
-Critical components of Phase III of the Georgia World Congress Center were finished ahead of schedule.
-The Owner was able to successfully operate an ongoing convention center with new construction occurring adjacent, over, around and throughout his facility.
-None of the Owner's convention and trade show bookings were canceled or delayed; indeed, some area turnovers, ahead of schedule, actually enhanced the Congress Center's revenue producing operations.
+Differing needs for the many areas of the new construction dictated that separate areas, especially critical components, be completed and turned over ahead of schedule.
+The convention center continued to operate with new construction occurring adjacent, over, around and throughout his facility.
+None of the owner's convention and trade show bookings were canceled or delayed.
+In fact, some ahead-of-schedule turnovers enhanced the Congress Center's revenue-producing operations.